maainul/Java/src/dataStructureAndAlgorithm/graph/README.md

 ```
 # 2. Adjacency List

-An adjacency list represents a graph as an array of linked lists.

-The index of the array represents a vertex and each element in its linked list

-represents the other vertices that form an edge with the vertex
+An adjacency list represents a graph as an array of linked lists.The index of the array represents a vertex and each element in its linked list represents the other vertices that form an edge with the vertex

 ![4 GraphRepresentationAdjacentList](https://user-images.githubusercontent.com/37740006/85918003-c9d92f80-b880-11ea-9417-a937584ab639.jpg)